Guide to mid-year plan changes

 The great thing about integrated HRAs is that employers can sign up for one at any point during the year without an enrollment period.
 Integrated HRAs also work with any group health plan, so you can choose the group policy that works best for your team.

-Employers can simply implement an integrated HRA to supplement their health plan and provide their employees with tax-free reimbursements for their medical bills.
+Employers can simply implement an integrated HRA to supplement their plan and provide their employees with tax-free reimbursements for their medical bills.

 Conclusion